 Being confronted by teenage defiance can be … well, we’re just going to come right out and say it: really (really) aggravating!
-So, we asked parenting expert Amy Speidel — known as the “child whisperer” around Your Teen’s office — for her advice on rude teenagers.
+So, we asked parenting expert Amy Speidel — known as the teen whisperer around Your Teen’s office — for her advice on rude teenagers.

 Speidel: Try, “That might not have been the best way to express that you would like some quiet.
 Perhaps we can work on how you say that differently the next time, but right now, let’s just be quiet.”
 We have to trust that when we’ve done enough groundwork with our teens, we can back off and let the remorse kick in.
 In other words, when your teenager is belligerent, you should be quiet so that they can hear their own belligerence.

 Speidel: No, but think about it this way.
-Whatever is going on with your teenager in that moment, he’s not managing well.
-He’s feeling trapped, exposed, or vulnerable in some way.
+Whatever is going on with your teenager in that moment, they’re not managing well.
+They feel trapped, exposed, or vulnerable in some way.
 If you can balance yourself enough to wish them well, you won’t judge them quite so harshly.

 Speidel: Oftentimes, teenage defiance happens because as parents we haven’t proactively communicated our expectations for a particular situation.
 As children gain skills, they believe that they should be able to use those skills the same way adults do.
 For example, your teenager will think, “When I get my driver’s license, I will have unlimited access to the car,” or “I can watch Netflix whenever I want, just like my parents.”
-Defiance often arises when the story that your teenager has rehearsed in his head — which he may have rehearsed over and over again — differs from the one that you’ve rehearsed in your head.
+Defiance often arises when the story that your teenager has rehearsed in their head — which they may have rehearsed over and over again — differs from the one that you’ve rehearsed in your head.

-Q: And so we need to be clear about expectations?
+Are you saying we need to be very clear about expectations?

 Speidel: Yes, and proactively discuss the parameters.
-If it’s a family car, then your teenager should understand that he doesn’t pick up the keys without asking, “May I?”
+If it’s a family car, then your teenager should understand that they don’t pick up the keys without asking, “May I?”

 Speidel: You really can’t physically make a teenager do anything, so you say, “Here are your options: you can do this, get it done, and then you’re free to go.
 Or, you can leave it and feel the consequences as they fall.
 I won’t save you from them.
 You will have to deal with them.”